Shingle Roofing Materials

 Shingle roofing material can be constructed out of asphalt, fiberglass, or a combination of the two.
 The shingles come in multiple different colors and patterns of your choice.
 Due to their durability and fairly low cost, shingles are one of the most popular roofing materials used in the industry today.

 Asphalt shingles are one of the most popular and affordable shingles on the market.
 Many of the shingles meet the Energy Star standards and are available in several different sizes, colors, and styles.
-A draw back to asphalt shingles is that they do not great roofing material when it comes to to roofing and making sure you have the right materials being used in the industry.
+A drawback to asphalt shingles is that they do not great roofing material when it comes to roofing and making sure you have the right materials being used in the industry.